-The costs of planning your wedding include more than just those for the day of: You have to take into account everything you might need for your bridal party, your bridal shower and bachelorette party, and, of course, your rehearsal dinner.
-So how much should you shell out for the night before your big night?
+The costs of planning your wedding include more than just those for the day of: you have to take into account everything you might need for your bridal party, your bridal shower, bachelorette party, and, of course, your rehearsal dinner.
+So, how much should you shell out for the night before your big night?